PediaMedAI/pediamedai.github.io/content/pages/code-of-conduct/_index.md

 - **Transparency and reproducibility** of the research and publication process are required, not only to aid the peer review process but also as a guiding principle.

-- The M²LInES team is committed to disseminate its research as broadly as possible.
+- The PediaMedAI team is committed to disseminate its research as broadly as possible.
 Whenever possible, all **publications should be submitted open access**, whether via the journal as a whole, or via payment of an open access fee.
 When not possible, all coauthors should take steps to submit the manuscript in their respective institutions’ internal server for publications, and also a pre-review server such as arXiv.
 Please note that the Grantor has a nonexclusive license to copy, publish and distribute any publications, studies, research or other copyrightable works funded by this Grant.

 - Data used in publications should be made **openly available**, not just upon request.
 This can be prohibitive for some datasets but reduced forms of the data, as presented in the publication, are a minimum requirement.
 This is becoming the minimum standard at many society journals.

-- **Copyright on codes**: All codes produced within the context of M²LInES should be hosted by the M²LInES GitHub organization.
-Software produced in collaboration with M²LInES but not solely for M²LInES should be open source and accessible without fee or authentication barriers.
+- **Copyright on codes**: All codes produced within the context of PediaMedAI should be hosted by the PediaMedAI GitHub organization.
+Software produced in collaboration with PediaMedAI but not solely for PediaMedAI should be open source and accessible without fee or authentication barriers.
 It is reasonable to use private repositories during development.
 The particular license is up to the original authors but i) should ideally be consistent with your host institution, and ii) must be either FAIR or open source.
 We suggest the MIT license.
 For other products such as text, images, websites, etc., we suggest the Creative Commons CC-BY license.

-- M²LInES scientific impact will rise higher if all its parts are lifted higher.
+- PediaMedAI scientific impact will rise higher if all its parts are lifted higher.
 As such, **members are encouraged to amplify each other’s contributions to the project** when opportunities arise (after checking for permissions).

 #### Conflicts of interest

-- Many members of M²LInES are involved in other projects or have collaborators conducting related research.
-If a research idea being actively pursued by M²LInES happens to overlap with a colleague or collaborator of M²LInES then there can be a conflict of interest, or a perception of such even if none exists.
+- Many members of PediaMedAI are involved in other projects or have collaborators conducting related research.
+If a research idea being actively pursued by PediaMedAI happens to overlap with a colleague or collaborator of PediaMedAI then there can be a conflict of interest, or a perception of such even if none exists.
-**We expect members to recognize or anticipate these situations and to inform M²LInES of any overlap** to avoid problems arising, discussing them with the management committee.
+**We expect members to recognize or anticipate these situations and to inform PediaMedAI of any overlap** to avoid problems arising, discussing them with the management committee.

-- **Disclosure and regular communication within M²LInES** is by far the best way to avoid misunderstandings and conflicts among the group.
+- **Disclosure and regular communication within PediaMedAI** is by far the best way to avoid misunderstandings and conflicts among the group.

 [^1]: Copied verbatim from Chris Jackson’s BRG [Code of Conduct](https://wwwf.imperial.ac.uk/blog/assistant-provost-edi/2018/05/21/pirate-the-code-of-conduct/).